Paulette Nardal: La Femme dans la Cité (1945–1951)

 Nardal founded La Femme dans la Cité to coax middle-class readers into making the connection between improving the mind through industry and awakening their social consciousness.
 The journal was the only newspaper in the area and Nardal used it to try to get women out to vote in the 1945 elections.
 The communists won a majority of seats and, the following year, Nardal wrote several editorials stressing to women the importance of gaining an understanding of world issues and voting.
 Her politics were conservative right center and while she supported women's equality, she was not militant.
-She was aware of inequality and wanted women to educate themselves to improve their situation, but she was not in favor overthrowing existing regimes.
+She was aware of inequality and wanted women to educate themselves to improve their situation, but she was not in favor of overthrowing existing regimes.
 Nardal explained in her essays that women's political and social action was the key to social improvement and that through taking part in politics, women could combat the patriarchy.

 The Clamart Salon

 While living in Paris Nardal and her sisters created a literary salon where people of all genders, races, and religions would gather to discuss local and international black politics, culture, and art.
-These discussions focused on international black solidarity and celebrated racial difference which lead to the development and spread of a black racial consciousness.
+These discussions focused on international black solidarity and celebrated racial difference which led to the development and spread of a black racial consciousness.
 The Clamart Salon hosted a number of well known black intellectuals including figures from the Harlem Renaissance and the three men known for founding the Négritude movement, Aimé Césaire, Léon Gontran Damas, and Léopold Sédar Sénghor.